Selva-Subramanian/Selva-Subramanian/README.md

 💬 I aspire to build AI-based solutions that solves high-impact problems for people around the globe and simplify everyday living.

 👯 I'm interested in working and collaborating with fellow enthusiasts in the field of Data Science.
-If you have an idea related to my areas of interest, feel free to drop an email to ce19.selva@gmail.com
+If you have any ideas related to my areas of interest, feel free to drop an email to ce19.selva@gmail.com

 🌱 I'm currently pursuing [Full Stack Data Science](https://drive.google.com/drive/folders/1GrJLycURjGqsatndTb1O-7GNNZHlPXRi?usp=sharing) program from AlmaBetter.